nateyolles/aem-granite-rendercondition-demo/README.md

 ## How to view the demo

 Navigate to the custom admin UI at `AEM > Tools > Operations > Render Condition Demo` or go directly to [http://localhost:4502/apps/renderconditiondemo/components/admin/tools/operations/renderconditiondemo.html](http://localhost:4502/apps/renderconditiondemo/components/admin/tools/operations/renderconditiondemo.html).
 This is the custom form with each widget utilizing a different render condition.

-Click on the links on the page to alter the path and change the form.
+The links on the form will refresh this same page with different selectors, suffixes, querystring parameters, user-agent headers, cookies and user impersonations.
+Try clicking on those links, spoofing your user-agent header or using multiple browsers, and lock/unlock "/content/renderconditiondemo/en.html" to witness the render conditions in action.
+There are many Granite widgets defined on the page, however, only the widgets that satisfy their render conditions will display.

 View the custom Render Condition at [/apps/renderconditiondemo/components/renderconditions/day/day.jsp](http://localhost:4502/crx/de/index.jsp#/apps/renderconditiondemo/components/renderconditions/day/day.jsp).
 This render condition demonstrates how to show/hide a widget based off the current day.